 The program backs up data using the Continuous Incremental Backup model.
 To back up data, you need to define a job referring to particular mailboxes residing on your Exchange server.
 CodeTwo Backup enables you to create multiple jobs that can be run concurrently.
 Mailboxes are processed by jobs in cycles, and that is why jobs in the program are often referred to as continuous.
 In one cycle of a backup job, the program runs through all defined mailboxes and creates a backup of items included in these mailboxes (all types of items are supported: Emails, Contacts, Calendars, Tasks, etc.).
 The process involves pulling mailbox items from an Exchange server and saving them to a local repository called storage.
 During the first cycle of a backup job, all items are pulled from the mailboxes specified in this job and saved to a storage location.
 In the cycles that follow, the program examines the data saved in the storage space, compares it with the most recent items pulled from the mailboxes and saves only new or modified items.
 Thanks to this solution, the amount of data pulled from mailboxes in the subsequent cycles is limited only to new or modified items, which reduces the volume of the storage and saves time.

 Items included in a backup process may be changed in their original (source) mailboxes on a regular basis.
 In other words, a particular item may be different in each consecutive cycle of a backup job.
 That is why items saved in a storage location are versioned.
 An item version shows what happens to an item: an item can be stored as created, modified and deleted.
 When restoring these items, you can select which version to restore, depending on the backup date (Fig. 1.).
 Please note, however, that the number of item versions in a storage location may be smaller than the actual number of modifications made to these items on their source mailboxes.
 This is due to the fact that the program cannot save all versions of modified items in a single cycle because it may cause the server to overload.
-Therefore, the program saves only the most recent item version available at the moment when this item is processed by a backup job.
+Therefore, the program saves only the most recent item version available when this item is processed by a backup job.
 Only one version is saved per one cycle.

 |Fig. 1.
 Different versions of items in a storage.|